-Carbon fibre is a filiform structured material constituted of chains of carbon atoms that is used to produce a large diversity of composites, i.e. materials built up of two or more components.
+Carbon fibre is a threadlike structured material constituted by chains of carbon atoms that is used to produce a large diversity of composites, i.e. materials made of two or more components.

 Features: high mechanical resistance, low density, a very low coefficient of thermic expansion, resistance to the effects of several chemical agents, and good fireproof properties.

-Reglass uses carbon fibre with the best features and impregnates them using resins of its own formula.
+Reglass uses carbon fibre with the best features and impregnates its with resins of its own formula.
 Carbon fibres are divided into two main categories.

 Prepreg, carbon fibre sheet

-The process starts with the development of coils.
+The process starts with the development of spools.
 The wires (yarn, composed of thousands of filaments) are flattened and joined up to form a carbon tape with unidirectional fibres.
-The latter then flows into an impregnating machine that penetrates the epoxy resin.
+This then flows into an impregnating machine that makes the epoxy resin penetrate.
 The Prepreg is then wrapped in coils that can be stored in refrigerators at temperatures of -18° C.

-Reglass has outlined a particular knowledge – how, to assure an intimate impregnation of the carbon fibres from the epoxy matrix, while guaranteeing at the same time an excellent precision in the fibre/resin relation (between 2-3%).
+Reglass has outlined a particular knowledge to assure a deep impregnation of the carbon fibres from the epoxy matrix, while guaranteeing at the same time an excellent precision in the fibre/resin relation (between 2-3%).

-The result: great homogeneous behaviour in manufacturing to construct, and an excellent correlation between projecting data theories and those related to piece.
+The result: great homogeneous behaviour of the product that has to be created, and an excellent correlation between project data theories and those detected on piece.

 Sheet wrapping, a sheet winding process

-Carbon fibre preimpregnant is cut into sheets depending on the manufacturing tubular project to be realized.
-The pieces obtained are then wrapped (Sheet wrapping) in order onto a mould, making up the next layers foreseen for wrapping.
+Carbon fibre prepreg is cut into sheets depending on the tubular project that has to be manufactured.
+The obtained pieces are then wrapped (Sheet wrapping) onto a mould, making up the next layers for wrapping.

-Reglass can then use the particular pre-impregnated with carbon fabric.
-At most, they are then used at the external of the roller to protect the underlying layers.
+Reglass can then use the particular prepregs with carbon fabric.
+They are then used especially at the external part of the roller to protect the underlying layers.